 Her family was a family of actors, anomalously Puritan by a lineage traced back to the Mayflower.
 They must have fascinated each other.
 Her blond waves effectively set-off the fine brain they adorned.
 The blue eyes opened into a world of intelligence.
-He with his mop of dark hair and brown eyes behind glasses, his aunt having helped to forge the state of Israel.
-She had started acting as a child.
+And then there was this serious yet funny man with his mop of dark hair and brown eyes behind black-rimmed glasses, his culture from the shtetls in the Ukraine, his aunt having helped to forge the state of Israel after the Holocaust.
+She, the blond progeny of a family well established in the colonies by the time of the Revolution, had started acting as a child.
 Her brother and sister had followed her.
 She retained her Puritan heritage in work ethic and stoicism only.
-He was Jewish in values and family only, but it marked him as the patriarch he was to become.
+He was Jewish in values and family only, but it still marked him as the patriarch he was to become.

 Stanley and Pearl were doing well, surrounded by friends old and new, rent parties and work.
 They wanted a child.
 She had a series of miscarriages, maybe a result of the stress of working all day and going to school nights.
-She had contracted TB from a cousin who moved into their crowded apartment when he was twenty.
+She had contracted TB from a cousin who moved into their crowded apartment when she was twenty.
 It had weakened her.
-He was working at a comic book publisher, hoping to move into more legitimate publishing.
+He was still working at a comic book publisher, hoping to move up from there into more literary circles.
 Sometime in the late forties, Random House hired him on as an editor.
 He was on his way.

 The lives of the two men were circling around to their nexus.